It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 To advance carbon market price transparency, CIX published the auction demand curve displaying the range of bid prices submitted.
-The curve indicated that 30% of the bid volume was priced at USD 35 per tonne or more, 27% above the auction reserve price of USD 27.50 per tonne.
-This points to the premium that certain buyers are willing to pay for high-quality and unique carbon credits and the increasing demand therefor ahead of the 27th UN Climate Change Conference (COP 27).
+The curve indicated that 30% of the bid volume was priced at $35 per tonne or more, 27% above the auction reserve price of $27.50 per tonne.
+This points to the premium that certain buyers are willing to pay for high-quality and unique carbon credits and the increasing demand, therefor, ahead of the 27th UN Climate Change Conference (COP 27).

 The carbon credits were generated from the Delta Blue Carbon Project in Pakistan, the world’s largest mangrove restoration project.
 This project is protecting and restoring 350 000 hectares of mangrove forests and inter-tidal areas along the southeast coast of Sindh in Pakistan.
 The project is expected to produce 128 million carbon credits and capture approximately 142 million tonnes of CO2 over its 60-year lifetime and benefit more than 42 000 people in the local communities.

-DGB Group focusses on nature-based projects such as reforestation, afforetation, and nature conservation.
+DGB Group focuses on nature-based projects such as reforestation, afforestation, and nature conservation.
 DGB Group thus generates green carbon credits from the restoration and protection of green ecosystems.